401-advanced-javascript-tia/data-structures-and-algorithms/javascript/README.md

 - BigO time: **O(n)**

 **Approach with a hashtable:**
-- We can accept the string parameter and split it at each space, so that we have each word as a different item.
-  - need to ignore commas and periods somehow?
+- We can write a regex to grab full words only, and create an array that matches that
-- Then we can hash each item and store it in the table.
+- Create a new Hashtable, and send each item in array to table
--
+- But... then what!

 ## Solution